 By comparison, a large signal voltage gain (aka AVD) depicts the ratio of the output change to the input’s differential voltage shift.
 It is measured at low-frequency DC, and the amplifier produces a large voltage output.
 It is typically preferential to an open-loop gain, usually as V/mV.
 Notably, this gain is measured without an output load, which accounts for loading effects.

 Number of Channels

-Input Impedance and Output Impedance
+Input and Output Impedance

-In general, input and output impedance of an op amp show a relationship between voltage and current.
+In general, an op amp's input and output impedance show the relationship between voltage and current.

-Bandwidth and Gain Bandwidth Product
+Bandwidth and Gain-Bandwidth Product

 The slew rate of an op amp is the rate of change in the output voltage caused by a step change on the input.
-It is measured as the ability for an op amp to change its output voltage by a certain amount in a given amount of time.
+It is measured as the ability of a device to change its output voltage by a certain amount in a given amount of time.